The Evolution of Value Investing: From Buffett to Intelligent Machines

 Stylized Security Selection Example

-When the model identifies positive characteristics indicating a buying opportunity: such as cheap financial valuation metrics relative to peers and history, market sentiment indicating rebound, improving ESG metrics, and positive technical indicators, the model enters a position in the particular company.
+When the model identifies positive characteristics indicating a buying opportunity: such as cheap financial valuation metrics relative to peers and history, market sentiment indicating rebound, and positive technical indicators, the model enters a position in the particular company.
 As the model continually ingests new information and tracks the features representing the changing market conditions and dynamics of the company, it determines the best time to begin taking profits.
 In doing so, the model seeks to capitalize on these asymmetric risk/reward patterns.

 Asymmetric Risk/Reward Pattern